-- Put money collected in receiving line on the Drum
+- Put money collected in the receiving line on the Drum

-As far as what to give, the two primary “categories” are food and shelter–thus the normality of gifts like blankets, shawls, and basket /boxes of food.
+Regarding what to give, the two primary “categories” are food and shelter–thus the normality of gifts like blankets, shawls, and baskets/boxes of food.
 However, just about anything of value/utility is acceptable–craft items, craft supplies, household supplies, etc.

 One note for speakers at a giveaway: never apologize for the time used.
 A giveaway is a very appropriate use of time, an apology is not in order.
 Thank everyone for the time used, but do not apologize.